EnterpriseDB/tpa/docs/tpaexec-configure.md

 The selected platform determines which distributions are available, and which one is used by default.

-In general, you should be able to use "Debian", "RedHat", and "Ubuntu". to select TPA images that have Postgres and other software preinstalled (to reduce deployment times).
+In general, you should be able to use "Debian", "RedHat", and "Ubuntu" to select TPA images that have Postgres and other software preinstalled (to reduce deployment times).
 To use stock distribution images instead, append "-minimal" to the label, e.g., "Debian-minimal".

-This option is not meaningful for the "bare" platform, where TPAexec has no control over what distribution is installed.
+This option is not meaningful for the "bare" platform, where TPAexec has no control over which distribution is installed.

 ### 2ndQuadrant repositories